lookit/lookit-docs/docs/source/contributor-guidelines.rst

 In `ember-lookit-frameplayer` you should generally edit the tests under `tests/`, but as you will see there is currently very little coverage.
 Just try to leave it better than you found it.

-In `exp-addons`, you should generally add a test file under `tests/unit/components/` if you have created a new frame.
+In `ember-lookit-frameplayer`, you should generally add a test file under `tests/unit/components/` if you have created a new frame.
 As you can see, we do not have a strong convention for this yet except for randomizer frames.

-To learn more about how testing is supposed to work for `ember-lookit-frameplayer` and `exp-addons`, see https://guides.emberjs.com/v2.11.0/testing/.
+To learn more about how testing is supposed to work for `ember-lookit-frameplayer`, see https://guides.emberjs.com/v2.11.0/testing/.

 If you are editing the documentation, please don't write tests!
 Just actually try building it so you'll notice if something's not formatted the way you expected.